sdingcn/concept-synthesizer/README.md

 ### run the automatic testing script

+Run `python3 run.py check` to do a quick check of everything.
+This is also what the CI currently does.

-Run `python3 measure.py` to run the synthesizer on `test/stl_algorithm.cpp` and `test/boost_special_functions.cpp`,
+Run `python3 run.py measure` to run the synthesizer on `test/stl_algorithm.cpp` and `test/boost_special_functions.cpp`,
-and report error message reductions.
+and report error message reduction statistics.

 ## miscellaneous